sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

     | Try the default setting, ``(b=0, c=0.75)`` as above, or ``(b= -0.5, c=0.25)``.

     Default: 1/3, 1/3

+    **UserDefined2Resize**

+    UserDefined2Resize is a flexible resizer that allows for fine control over the sharpness and ringing of the output.
+It is particularly useful for downsampling and high-quality antialiasing.

+    Parameters:

+    * b: Controls the blurring.
+Optimal range: -50 to 250.
+    * c: Controls the ringing.
+Optimal range: -50 to 250.
+    * s (support): Controls the support size.
+Default is 2.2.
+Valid range: 2.0 to 4.0.

+    Effects:

+    * Allows for precise control over the sharpness and ringing of the output.
+    * Can produce very soft (film-look) or sharper (video-look) results depending on the b and c values.
+    * Increasing the s parameter allows for better control over residual ringing but makes the result a bit softer.
+    * The default values of b and c (121/19) create a very soft result.
+      It may be better to use sharper values like 90/-12.

+    Defaults: ``b=121.0``, ``c=19.0``, ``s=2.3``

 .. describe:: src_left, src_top